cryptmin/cryptmin_moto_store/content/products/Fuse boxes/honda-gl1000-main-fusebox.md

 +++
 **Honda Goldwing GL1000 - 1975-1977 Main Fuse Replacement**

 The OEM fusebox uses a "dog-bone" fuse which is increasingly difficult to find, especially when you need it most.
 Many people simply by-pass the fuse, this is dangerous!
 This is a high-quality direct replacement fusebox utilizing easily obtained automotive blade fuses.

 Specs:

-* High temperature flexible 14 AWG silicone wire.
+* High temperature flexible 14 AWG silicone wire
 * OEM Japanese connector and contacts
 * USA made ring terminal